Allison Choi Braun on Designing Costumes for Ooze-Filled Body Horror Short 'Zits'

 All that experience served her well when it came to navigating the logistics of Sandy popping zits through her costume.

 “The director and I, David, have to really consider, obviously, her aesthetic and her style, but I have to always think about how is the blood going to seep into these clothes?
-It needs to like pool well, because she also starts popping them [the zits] through her clothes because they’re like really like large, like baseball size,” she says.
+It needs to pool well, because she also starts popping them [the zits] through her clothes because they’re really large, baseball size,” she says.

 While dressing Harris, she adds, “I was like, okay, she’s wearing a short sleeve t-shirt, so you’re gonna have to have the growth here… logistically, have to always plan to put the top on before you do the makeup.
 Usually, they put on the costume and then they do the makeup so they don’t have to rub anything off and nothing gets wrecked.
-And then when they do the popping — since this was a pimple popping story — we’re always, like, on standby with towels and robes, because she would just be gushing and dripping all the time.
+And then when they do the popping — since this was a pimple popping story — we’re always on standby with towels and robes, because she would just be gushing and dripping all the time.
 So we had robes for her ready to go.”

 More About Zits Costume Designer Allison Choi Braun